xdrpp/stc/stc.1.md

 The human-readable text form of the transaction is automatically derived from the XDR, with just a few special-cased types.
-The format of is a series of lines of the form "`Field-Name: Value Comment`".
+The format is a series of lines of the form "`Field-Name: Value Comment`".
 The field name is the XDR field name, or one of two pseudo-fields.
-Pointers have a boolean pseudofield called `_present` that true when the pointer is non-null.
+Pointers have a boolean pseudofield called `_present` that is true when the pointer is non-null.
 Variable-length arrays have an integer pseudofield `len` specifying the array length.
 There must be no space between a field name and the colon.
 After the colon comes the value for that field.
 Anything after the value is ignored.  stc sometimes